syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

    * Prism.Unity.Wpf.dll
    * Prism.Wpf.dll

-2.Rename MainWindow to Shell in the Project
+2. Rename MainWindow to Shell in the Project

-3.Add new class called Bootstrapper.cs to initialize the prism application.
+3. Add new class called Bootstrapper.cs to initialize the prism application.

+{% capture codesnippet5 %}
 {% tabs %}

 {% highlight C# %}